 - Neurologists, who are trained to diagnose and treat disorders of the nervous system, which includes the brain, spinal cord, nerves, and muscles.

 - Otolaryngologists, who specialize in conditions of the ear, nose, and throat.

 The goals of Paget’s disease treatment are to control excessive bone breakdown and formation, reduce the risk of complications, and ease bone and joint pain.
 In more severe, advanced cases it may also involve repairing fractures, correcting bone deformity, and replacing joints damaged by the disease.
 Treatment includes the following:

-Several types of medications may be used in Paget’s disease treatment.
-They include:
+Several types of medications may be used in Paget’s disease treatment.1 They include:

 Several over-the-counter (OTC) medications may help ease the pain associated with Paget’s disease.
-These include aspirin, acetaminophen, ibuprofen,1 and naproxen.
 For more severe pain that does not respond to OTC medications, doctors may recommend a prescription pain reliever.

 Although medications can often regulate bone growth and minimize complications, surgery may be necessary to correct problems that result from irregular bone growth, including:

 - Fractures.
 If fractures are displaced, meaning the ends of the bones where the break occurred are no longer aligned, surgery may be necessary to position the bones so they can heal.